Couples & Family

 EFT was developed by Sue Johnson and Leslie (Les) Greenberg in the mid-1980s, with their first clinical research publication appearing in 1985; the two later diverged, with Johnson centring the model on attachment and Greenberg developing a related emotion-focused approach.
 Built on the attachment work of John Bowlby and Mary Ainsworth, EFT for couples is supported by several decades of outcome and process research, including randomized controlled trials and meta-analyses, and is widely regarded as an evidence-based couple therapy.

 When two people keep landing in the same argument, it often takes a familiar shape: one partner presses for connection while the other goes quiet and steps back, and round it goes.
 Emotionally Focused Therapy is one of the established couples approaches our clinicians draw on for couples work, and it gives us a way to slow that cycle down so a couple can see it as a shared loop they are both caught in, rather than something one person is doing to the other.
-As the blame settles, there is room to notice the belief each partner has been carrying underneath the reaction, and EFT helps put a name to which belief is firing for whom.
+As the blame settles, there is more room to notice the belief each partner has been carrying underneath the reaction, and EFT is designed to help put a name to which belief is firing for whom.

 Illustrative example